hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

-Then apply `operator::transactional` in the reactive pipes to wrap a series of operations into a transaction unit.
+Then apply `operator::transactional` in the reactive pipelines to wrap a series of operations into a transaction unit.

 ```java
 @Autowired